Vaider7/GigaCenter/README.md

 ![image](https://github.com/user-attachments/assets/82c2bba6-bcc3-4273-ba7d-bf4d1a6ab1c3)

 ## ⚠️Disclaimer
-**This project is not affiliated with Gigabyte (or Aorus) in any way**
+**This project is not affiliated with Gigabyte Technology (or sub-brand Aorus) in any way**

 Currently the software is only tested on **Aorus 16X (2024)**.
 If you have another laptop model, use it at your own risk.
 We are now responsible for any damage to your hardware

 ## 🚀Features
-- Hardware properties monitoring
+- Hardware sensors monitoring
 - Fan mode
 - Battery threshold